-The graph on the next page shows the utilization of Multiple Components of Pay.
+The graph on the next page shows the utilization of MCOP's.

-The large number of In Pay Bands (IPBs) for FY15 was primarily due to appropriations in SB313, which provided IPB funding for certain job classifications that were deemed hard to recruit and retain.
-These IPBs brought salaries more in line with comparator market salaries.
+The large number of IPB's for FY15 was primarily due to appropriations in SB313, which provided IPB funding for certain job classifications that were deemed hard to recruit and retain.
+These IPB's brought salaries more in line with comparator market salaries.